uadmin/uadmin-docs/api/basic_functions.rst

 --------------------
 `Back To Top`_

+.. code-block:: go

+    // Type: int
+    var MaxImageWidth = 800

 MaxImageWidth sets the maximum width of an image.

-Type:

-.. code-block:: go

-    int

 To assign a value within an application, visit `Max Image Width`_ page for an example.